How to Stop a Puppy From Biting

 Similar to human babies, puppies learn a lot about the world by tasting and gnawing everything they can get their little paws on.
 Additionally, like babies, they go through a teething period where chewing soothes their sore gums.

-“Puppies are going to test-chew everything — at first, they’re exploring, then later, they’re teething,” says Sarah Hodgson, a certified professional dog trainer, behavior consultant, and bestselling author of numerous books on puppy rearing, including “Puppies For Dummies.”
+“Puppies are going to test-chew everything — at first, they’re exploring, then later, they’re teething,” says Sarah Hodgson, a certified professional dog trainer, behaviour consultant, and bestselling author of numerous books on puppy rearing, including “Puppies For Dummies.”
 “Nipping is very common at this stage.”

 Puppies tend to nip more when they’re overly excited or have an unmet need, notes Hodgson.
 Similar to a crying baby, a nipping puppy may signal that it’s time to go for a walk, eat dinner, have a nap, use the bathroom, or play.